Summer Research Fellowships

-- The deadline for submitting your proposal is Friday, March 17, 2017.
-Applications submitted after the deadline will be placed on a waiting list for available remaining funding and processed in the order that they are received.
+- The deadline for submitting your proposal is Wednesday, May 18, 2023.
+Applications submitted after the deadline will be placed on a waiting list for available remaining funding and processed in the order they are received.

-- Students will be notified of their acceptance into the program, no later than mid-April, after completed applications have been reviewed.
+- Students will be notified of their acceptance into the program by mid-May.

 Reports and Disbursements of Funds